firolightfog/Yolow/README.md

 - 'channel 1' to 'channel 9' sends a trigger is current step value is relevant (e.g. step value is 1 then channel 2 sends a trigger, step value is 2 then channel 3 sends a trigger)

 ### Euclk
-I found [Euclidean rhythms](https://en.wikipedia.org/wiki/Euclidean_rhythm) fascinating ever since my high school math teacher, Mr. Tamás Kötél introduced me to their musical imprtance.
+I found [Euclidean rhythms](https://en.wikipedia.org/wiki/Euclidean_rhythm) fascinating ever since my high school math teacher, Mr. Tamás Kötél introduced me to their musical importance.
 There are many fantastic implementation of this concept in VCV but I thought it's worth for me to give a try.

 Euclk is a single track sequencer with clock (CLK) and reset (RST) inputs.
 There is a knob for the pattern length (LEN), hits (HIT), shift (SHF) paramters.
 There is also a precision (PRC) settings available for instant randomization.
 The two outputs provide the calculated trigger sequence and its inverted variation.